 The end result is a Bring that wins hearts and creates stories that lives on and market the brand both internally and externally, effectively creating good company morale, happier workers, a stronger brand identity and lifelong loyalty from customers.

-I run a one man web design firm called Snill design.
-It pays my bills, keeps me interested and lets me do relevant work with real customers while studying:
+Since 2008 I've run a one man web design firm called Snill design.
+It's paid my bills, kept me interested and let me do relevant work with real customers while studying and pursuing other projects: